Vestibular Rehab.

 The most commonly treated vertigo is Benign Paroxysmal Positional Vertigo (aka BPPV).
 With BPPV, symptoms of dizziness are related to head or eye movements and often decrease within one minute.
 Your therapist will be able to help identify if your symptoms are related to BPPV or if there may be another reason you are experiencing dizziness or vertigo symptoms.

 The cause is unknown in most cases.
-BPPV symptoms start when the crystals in your ear travel to an area they don’t belong.
-This causes confusion about where your head is in space and results in dizziness often combined with rapid eye movements (aka nystagmus).
-This is typically a temporary confusion that can be helped with a thorough assessment and some specific maneuvers to get them back where they belong.
+This is typically a temporary issue that can be helped with a thorough assessment and specific maneuvers to get the crystals back where they belong.

 No. You do not have to see your doctor before having a vestibular assessment with one of our therapists who specializes in this area.
 If we were to have any concerns from that appointment, we would make the recommendation for you to see your doctor prior to any treatment.
 This is quite rare.